Home / Southeast Asia / Thailand / Khanom Jeen (Fermented Rice Noodles)

 • Actively simmering or steaming curry sauces

-Proper temperature maintenance is crucial for safety.
-Curries should be kept hot (visibly steaming) to prevent bacterial growth, especially since they often contain meat and fish products.
+Proper temperature maintenance is crucial for quality.
+Curries should be kept hot (visibly steaming) to ensure optimal freshness, especially since they often contain meat and fish products.

 • Clean, organized condiment and vegetable stations